OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If "result" is "material aov", this attribute specifies a material aov expression to output.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If "result" is "material aov", this attribute specifies a material aov expression to output.
 The expression format is:

 	[('<GL>')+\.][('<ML>')+\.][('<LL>')+\.][(SS|R|T|D|G|M)+\.][fresnel\.]<property>.
 Where: